 The Group fostered interconnectivity between financial markets in the Chinese mainland and Hong Kong by developing high-quality integrated financial products and services.
 By advancing product and service integration along the value chain and focusing on enhancing personal customers' experience, it enriched the comprehensive service capabilities of its mobile banking platform and optimised over 160 functions, including "IPO Easy", a brand-new one-stop IPO function.
 Furthermore, the Group responded to the comprehensive needs of corporate customers by building on its existing product foundations.
 This included launching an electronic "e-Laisee" service, continuously enriching its iGTB platform's online integrated service capabilities and launching iGTB regional e-commerce services, which allowed customers to handle letters of credit and guarantees through internet banking.
-It also provided various account and transaction information for corporate customers, including real-time inquiries, electronic receipts for batch download based on customised rules, and customised reports, so as to meet their financial management needs.
+It also provided various account and transaction information for corporate customers, so as to meet their financial management needs.
 The Group pushed forward the digital transformation of SMEs.
 It upgraded the functions of its "BOC Connect" mobile application by adding new features such as real-time wire transfer pricing and pop-up windows to remind new users to register, and optimising search functions to improve user experience and strengthen product competitiveness.
 In terms of treasury services, the Group expanded its electronic foreign exchange trading business to the China Foreign Exchange Trade System, enabling it to successfully complete transactions with onshore counterparties and serving as an officially recognised foreign currency market maker.